imesh/kubernetes-tutorials/create-key-value-configmap/README.md

-# Create a ConfigMap from Key/Value Pairs
+# Create a ConfigMap using Key/Value Pairs

 This tutorial guides you creating a ConfigMap using key/value pairs and exposing them to a Pod as environment variables.